vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 </pre></code>

-#### Loop through dates and define NPVs (including Garman-Kohlagen process to build FX rate simulation for FxFwd)
+#### For each counterparty, loop through dates and define NPVs (including Garman-Kohlagen process to build FX rate simulation for FxFwd) netting off exposure

 <pre><code>
     for iT in range(1, len(time_grid)):